How to Become a Counselor in South Carolina

 Average Counselor Salary in South Carolina

-The following types of South Carolina counselors can expect to earn the respective average hourly and annual wages, according to May 2021 data from the U.S. Bureau of Labor Statistics:
+The following types of South Carolina counselors can expect to earn the respective mean hourly and mean annual wages, according to May 2024 data from the U.S. Bureau of Labor Statistics, Occupational Employment and Wage Statistics.

 South Carolina Counseling Scholarships